infrabel/gnap-map/README.md

 This directive allows users to toggle on/off a single [data layer](#configuring-layers).
 The directive has the following attributes:

-- `layer`: The `itemType` of the data layer.
+- `layer`: Required.
+The `itemType` of the data layer to toggle on/off.
+- `hide-icon`: Optional.
+Whether or not to hide the icon in front of the switch.
+- `hide-label`: Optional.
+Whether or not to hide the label after the switch.
-- `alwaysEnabled`: Display the layer as being 'available', even if the current zoomlevel does not fall between the layer's minimum and maximum zoom levels.
+- `always-enabled`: Optional.
+Display the layer as being 'available', even if the current zoomlevel does not fall between the layer's minimum and maximum zoom levels.
-- `linkedLayers`: Comma-separated list of `itemType`s of layers which must also be *refreshed* when toggling this layer.
+- `linked-layers`: Optional.
+Comma-separated list of `itemType`s of layers which must also be *refreshed* when toggling this layer.
 Note that it does *not* necessarily toggle these linked layers on and off.
 Generally, this can be used in case the linked layers' `shouldShowFunction` implementations depend on this layer's visibility.

+### Auto-refresh layer switch directive

+A specific type of layer switch which, when toggled on, will automatically refresh the data every `interval` milliseconds.
+It has the same properties as the normal layer switch, and these additional properties:

+- `interval`: The interval, in milliseconds, after which to refresh the layer.
+- `layer-refresh`: Data from entire layer is cleared, fetched from the server, and drawn.
+- `layer-append`: Data is fetched from the server and drawn (but not cleared first).
+Use this to either append new data, or redraw features with an already existing id while avoiding flickering (ie: moving features).
+- `linked-layers-refresh`: Same as `layer-refresh` but for the linked layers.
+- `linked-layers-append`: Same as `layer-append` but for the linked layers.

 ## Dependencies